WWCA: History

+Early years

+WWCA first signed on the air on December 7, 1949.
+It was owned by the Lake Broadcasting Company and had studios in Hotel Gary.

-WWCA was owned by Lake Broadcasting, Inc. President and founder Dee O. Coe established the station in 1949 and operated studios that had housed WIND before that station moved to Chicago.
-WWCA operated then out of the old Hotel Gary.
+President and founder Dee O. Coe established the station and operated from studios that had housed WIND before that station moved to Chicago.
 Coe also owned WLOI in LaPorte, IN and other stations throughout the state.
 Co-owners of WWCA included its chief engineer Vic Voss and the Burns family, operators of a Gary funeral home.
 Other key personnel included general manager Joseph Haas, news & program director Ted Thorne and Sales Manager Al Evans.
-The station’s studios were moved from Hotel Gary to the fourth floor of the First Federal Saving and Loan Association building at 545 Broadway.
+The station's studios were moved from Hotel Gary to the fourth floor of the First Federal Saving and Loan Association building at 545 Broadway.
 Licensed to the city of Gary, the station's transmitter was located in a then rural area south of the Gary city limits near 49th Avenue and Chase Street.
 The station's signal was directional, then requiring transmitter operators to hold 1st Class Federal Communications Commission (FCC) operator licenses.

 Thorne, though a resident of Michigan City, IN, hosted the mid-day Sound-Off program which had a large following and delivered expanded newscasts at noon and again at 5 PM.
 Thorne left WWCA for a stint with WGN-TV, Channel 9, in Chicago, but later returned to the Gary station.